 What are tax havens, and how do they work?

-Discover more about tax havens, how they work, what countries are known tax havens, and if you can retire to one.
+Discover more about tax havens, how they work, which countries are known tax havens, and if you can retire to one.

-We explore what you should know about tax havens, including what they are, how they work, and if you can legally retire in one.
+We explore what you should know about tax havens, including what they are, how they work, and whether you can legally retire in one.

-- Whether you want to ensure you’re paying the right amount of tax or plan for retirement, a financial adviser can help you meet your goals.
+Whether you want to get tax advice or plan for retirement, a financial adviser can help you meet your goals.

 What is a tax haven?